Open-Acidification/Open-Acidification.github.io/_docs/16-google-docs-integration.md

 ![Conditional formatting panel in Google Sheets](/assets/images/conditional_formatting.png)

 You should see on the panel a section for the "Minpoint", one for the "Midpoint" and one for the "Maxpoint".
-In each section, there should be a dropdown menu in which "Number" is selected, followed by a value, follow by a color.
+In each section, there should be a drop-down menu in which "Number" is selected, followed by a value, follow by a color.
 The midpoint is set to the pH setpoint.
 At this value, the color of the cell will be completely green.
 The minpoint and the maxpoint (I usually set these to +- 0.1 above or below the setpoint for pH and +- 1 for temperature) are the values for which the color will be completely red.
 Everything in between these values (midpoint and the minpoint/maxpoint) the color of the cell will be a gradient between green and red.